yasomaru/go-sdk/CONTRIBUTING.md

 ### Information Exchange Guidelines

-**Appropriate Topics.** Committee members are anticipated to remain within the project’s technical scope.
+**Appropriate Topics.** Working Group members are anticipated to remain within the project’s technical scope.
 In general, discussions should focus on improving the Go SDK for MCP in a transparent, collaborative, and non-exclusive manner.
 The following topics are appropriate and expected: